JBEI/OMG/README.md

 Displaying the reaction bounds after constraining them:
 (-15, -15)
 ```
+The fake data gets written in the data directory.
+The condition parameter is responsible for controlling how many sets of fake or synthesized data you want to generate.
+Play with it to see multiple sets of data.

 ### Jupyter notebook
 - You can serve a local Jupyter server and run it locally
 - Or you can copy the Jpyter notebook to Jupyter hub and run them there

+### Contact
+- For questions contact Somtirtha Roy at [somtirtharoy@lbl.gov](somtirtharoy@lbl.gov)